 - key NHS therapy teams

-- accessibility and environmental audits for students with physical and / or medical needs
+- Advice on transitions for students with physical and/or medical needs

-- risk assessments for students with physical and / or medical needs
+- Advice on risk assessments for pupils with physical and/or medical needs

-- advice on use of specialist IT.
-This helps to promote inclusivity and independence throughout a student’s journey
+- Advice on use of I.T to promote inclusivity and independence throughout a student’s journey

 Steve Deacon – Physical and Medical Needs Advisory Lead